-WMU offers its employees a deferred compensation plan created in accordance with Internal Revenue Code Section 457.
+The District offers its employees a deferred compensation plan created in accordance with Internal Revenue Code Section 457.
 The Plan, available to all employees, permits them to defer a portion of their salary until future years.
 This deferred compensation is not available to employees until termination, retirement, death or unforeseeable emergency.
-GASB Statement No. 32, Accounting and Financial Reporting for Internal Revenue Code Section 457 Deferred Compensation Plans, allows entities with little or no administrative involvement who do not perform the investing function for these plans to omit plan assets and related liabilities from their financial statements.
-WMU therefore does not show these assets and liabilities on this financial statement.
+GASB Statement No. 32, Accounting and Financial Reporting for Internal Revenue Code Section 457 Deferred Compensation Plans, was amended by GASBS No. 97, Certain Component Unit Criteria, and Accounting and Financial Reporting for Internal Revenue Code Section 457 Deferred Compensation Plans.
+The GASB standards allow entities with little or no administrative involvement who do not perform the investing function for these plans to omit plan assets and related liabilities for these defined contribution plans from their financial statements.
+The District therefore does not show these assets and liabilities in this financial statement.